locbh3010/pegasus/src/hooks/README.md

 # useQueryParams Hook

-A type-safe URL query parameter management hook for Next.js applications using `useSearchParams` and the `qs` library.
+A type-safe URL query parameter management hook for Next.js applications using `useSearchParams` and the `query-string` library.

 ## Features